- Difference between Red, Brown and Black Henna

 What are the Most Common Pitfalls when Preparing Henna?

 The henna paste needs time to mature and develop a dark colour.
-It is recommended to let the henna paste rest for at least four hours, better still overnight, to achieve a deeper colour.
-You can freeze the unused henna to stop the natural oxidation process.
+It is recommended to let the henna paste rest for at least four hours, better still overnight.
+You can freeze unused henna to stop the natural oxidation process.

 What Skin Types can use Henna?